Strategy

 How to best write and structure your B2B content for Google’s EEAT and SEO criteria

-… while also ensuring your content is empathetic and human-centered (to keep buyers coming back for more)
+… while also ensuring your content is empathetic and human-centred (to keep buyers coming back for more)

 Why optimizing for search and discoverability mattersWe’ll keep this point short: you can create great B2B content all day long, but if nobody sees it, then you won’t achieve your goals.
 Learn more about how SEO and content marketing work together. |